webix-hub/docs/data/api/ui.datatable_mapcells.md

 	applies the callback to a range of cells

 @params:
--startrow    number    the start row index
+- startrow    number    		the start row id
--startcol    string    the start column index
+- startcol    string    		the start column id
--numrows    number    the amount of rows
+- numrows    number    		the amount of rows
--numcols    number    the amount of columns
+- numcols    number    		the amount of columns
--callback    function    the function calling for each cell in the specified range
+- callback   function    	the function calling for each cell in the specified range

 @related:
 	datatable/get_set_data.md#gettingvaluesofcellsrange